rwpogge/modsIDL/README.md

  * Computer should have at least a 3GHz Processor and 8Gb of RAM.
 More cores and more RAM is always better.
  * IDL v8.1 or later (requires a license) installed.
  * [modsCCDRed](https://github.com/rwpogge/modsCCDRed) Basic 2D reduction programs (python)
- * Python 2.7, preferrably the free Anaconda distribution from Continuum Analytics.
+ * Python 2.7, preferrably the free [Anaconda distribution](http://www.anaconda.com).
 You will at least need numpy and astropy which come as part of Anaconda.
 It will not work with Python 3 yet.
-We cannot guarantee proper operation if you do not use Anaconda.
+We cannot guarantee proper function if you do not use Anaconda.

 ## Example Data